 What Is Inverse Psoriasis?

 Among the various forms that psoriasis may take, inverse psoriasis (also known as flexural psoriasis) can be tricky to identify.
-While most other forms of psoriasis include symptoms of scaly, raised dry skin, inverse psoriasis often does not have scales.
-Instead, the affected area can be generally shiny, bright red, moist to the touch, and relatively smooth.
-Symptoms develop on areas of the body with skin folds, where skin touches skin, such as in and around the armpits, behind the knees, under breasts, or surrounding the groin.
-Unfortunately, inverse psoriasis flare-ups are often painful, and/or very sore.
-We can help you relieve your symptoms.
-Read on for more information about identifying inverse psoriasis, understanding triggers to avoid, and finding the right treatment method for you or your loved ones.
+While most forms of psoriasis include symptoms of scaly and raised dry skin, inverse psoriasis often does not have scales.
+Instead, the affected area can be shiny, bright red, moist to the touch, and relatively smooth.
+Symptoms develop on areas of the body with skin folds, where skin touches skin.
+Inverse psoriasis also affects the groin, is seen around the armpits, behind the knees, and under the breasts.
+Unfortunately, inverse psoriasis flare-ups are often painful and cause soreness.
+Summers Laboratories can help you relieve your symptoms by offering more information on identifying inverse psoriasis, understanding triggers to avoid, and finding the right inverse psoriasis treatment method for you or your loved ones.

 Where To Start?

 Psoriasis is a common skin condition that affects people around the world.
-In fact, according to the National Psoriasis Foundation*, more than eight million people have some form of psoriasis.
+In fact, according to the National Psoriasis Foundation*more than eight million people have some form of psoriasis.
 Three to seven percent of patients with psoriasis are diagnosed as having inverse psoriasis.
 Unfortunately, inverse psoriasis is one of the more painful forms the autoimmune disease takes.
+Inverse psoriasis cannot be treated with simple remedies like placing Vaseline for rashes under the breasts or on skin folds.
 Fortunately, by balancing lifestyle adjustments with medicated treatment options, you can start to find relief from those painful symptoms and refocus on the parts of your life that matter most!

 To start, limit the affected area’s exposure to moisture.
 Where skin is contacting skin, moisture causes friction.
 This can cause the affected skin folds to become more painful and slow healing.
-The goal is to manage symptoms.
 Losing weight, wearing breathable clothing, applying unscented body powders that absorb moisture, and keeping the affected area clean will help reduce friction and help relieve your symptoms more quickly.

 Inverse Psoriasis Symptoms